NAVIGATION

 COMPETENCY MOTIONS:

 All motions in which a party is requesting the court to appoint a doctor for a Court Ordered Forensic Competency Evaluation shall be filed with the Clerk of Court.
 Once the motion has been filed, the Judicial Assistant can be emailed for a court date.
-If the Court decides an evaluation is appropriate at the motion hearing, the Counsel requesting the evaluation shall be responsible for uploading the Order to the Court’s work queue in the ePortal for signature.
+If the Court decides an evaluation is appropriate at the motion hearing, the Counsel requesting the evaluation shall be responsible for uploading the Order to the Court’s work queue in the E-Portal for signature.

-CASE LAW: All cases, statutes, rules or other citations of authority a party wishes the Court to consider SHALL be provided to the Court at least two business days prior to the hearing on the motion.
+CASE LAW: All cases, statutes, exhibits, rules or other citations of authority a party wishes the Court to consider SHALL be provided to the Court at least two business days prior to the hearing on the motion.
 Cases and other citations will be cited in the motion.

-VIOLATION OF PROBATION HEARINGS AND PROBATION MOTIONS:
+VIOLATION OF PROBATION & PROBATION MOTIONS:

 VOP EVIDENTIARY HEARINGS: